How to properly taste whisky

 Problem: You swallow the whisky immediately.

-Solution: Leave it in your mouth for 5-10 seconds before swallowing.
+Solution: Let it sit in your mouth for 5-10 seconds before swallowing.

 Problem: You taste 10 whiskies in a row.

-Solution: A maximum of 3-5 whiskies per session .
-After that, your nose will be "tired".
+Solution: A maximum of 3-5 whiskies per session.
+After that, your nose is "tired".

 Solution: Invest in Glencairn glasses (€5-15).